 This promo poster from Watchmen.
 True, he could be lighting the cigar purely from the convection of heat, or off the barrel of the flamethrower, but you do NOT want to taste a cigar that's been lit off a kerosene flame.
-Just trust me on this one.

 The entire Alpha and Omega, especially the wolf characters.
 Unlike most people who believe this is a mistake.
 A majority of the wolves have Anime Hair and a few have eye colors discommon to actual wolves.
 This also includes wolf society portrayed on this movie.

 The Fast and the Furious series features this trope in abundance, but it really reaches its apex in the climax to Fast Five.
 The heroes steal a 10-ton vault by attaching it via steel cables to two souped up Dodge Chargers, then use the cars to tear the vault from the building.
 They then proceed to drag the vault all over the city in a huge car chase, with the vault careening all over the place and causing massive destruction while still going fast enough to outrun police cars.
 Anyone with the most basic knowledge of physics knows that this is impossible, but it's so cool that few people complain about it.